YOU4EU - Towards European Elections 2019

 Then, because the European Parliament holds key responsibilities which will impact our daily lives.
 As a consequence, if you don’t vote, you lose the right to complain after all!

-Let’s have an overview of what does the Parliament do.
+Let’s have an overview of what the Parliament does.

-The European Parliament, together with the Council of Europe, votes the European Union’s legislations, on the basis of the European Commission proposals.
+The European Parliament, together with the, Council of the European Union votes European Union’s legislations, on the basis of the European Commission proposals.
 It then exerts a democratic control on all the European institutions.
 It elects the President of the European Commission, and approves the budget of the European Union.
 It will be the representatives we will decide to vote for in May 2019 who will be in charge of these significant tasks, and many others more.

 Aware of all these facts, one of ALDA’s priorities in the coming months will be to engage citizens in the 2019 campaign, to raise awareness of the importance of every single citizen’s vote, to report the prominence of this event and ultimately to lead Europeans to the polls.